 The fair value of our financial instruments is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The valuation techniques we would use to determine such fair values are described as follows: Level 1-fair values determined by inputs utilizing quoted prices in active markets for identical assets or liabilities; Level 2-fair values based on observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets, quoted prices for identical or similar assets and liabilities in markets that are not active, or other inputs that are observable; Level 3-fair values determined by unobservable inputs reflecting our own assumptions, consistent with reasonably available assumptions made by other market participants.
+The valuation techniques we would use to determine such fair values are described as follows: Level 1-fair values determined by inputs utilizing quoted prices in active markets for identical assets or liabilities; Level 2-fair values based on observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets that are not active, or other inputs that are observable; Level 3-fair values determined by unobservable inputs reflecting our own assumptions, consistent with reasonably available assumptions made by other market participants.